fbpx

 Working to save the places you love.

 We are a private, non-profit organization comprised of a small staff, a cohort of AmeriCorps VISTA members, and many volunteers.
-As your regional land trust, we work in collaboration with communities, partners, and landowners, to protect forever the natural habitats, rural landscapes, and open spaces of west Puget Sound.
+As your regional land trust, we work in collaboration with communities, partners, and landowners, to protect forever the natural habitats, rural landscapes, and open spaces of West Puget Sound.
+Interested in joining the team?
+Visit our careers page.

 Eva Blair